leeprovoost/go-rest-api-template/README.md

 }
 ```

 This reads the uid variable from the route (`/users/{uid}`), converts the string to an integer and then looks up the user in our UserList by ID.
-If the user does not exsit we return a 404 and an error object.
-If the user exists, we return a JSON object with the user.
+If the user does not exit, we return a 404 and an error object.
+If the user exists, we return a 200 and a JSON object with the user.

 Example: